ChicoState/the-engineers/README.md

 * Senior
 * Computer Science student
 * VBA regression testing software for CAN driven AC ohmmeter
 * I like networking and network security.
-Bitcoin's awesome, and so is LEDBaT!
+Bitcoin's awesome, and so is ledbat!

 # Jobs - Roles:
 * Project Manager